randombishop/the100pieces/readme.md

 * Some people enjoyed the theme, and minted or received their first NFT from this collection.

-* Sent #99, Sympathy to the Devil, to Anthony Hopkins (ahopkins.eth)
+* Sent #99, Sympathy to the Devil, to Anthony Hopkins (ahopkins.eth); but he didn't like it and spent $2 in transaction fees to burn it.

 * Collection was flagged by Etherscan as SPAM, because "This token is reported to have been spammed to a large number of addresses.
 Please treat it with caution."
-Could be some performance art?

 * Total proceeds: 18 authentic mints * 0.04 = 0.72 ETH, all the rest of the collection was given away to friends or airdropped.

 * Total cost: about 1 Eth in transaction fees, plus a 0.1 Eth Chain Runner XR NFT to be given away.

 * After the collection minted out, a wallet holding 5 pieces and the prize was created.
-The first person who solves the riddles will be able to take possession of its contents.
+The first person who solved the riddles took possession of the prize, but left the pieces of shit there.

 * The minting website was turned off, and the collection metadata and images moved to github, where they will live in a semi-decentralized mode.